 - A sticker or paste up that contains an image of a collage;

 - A graffiti and street art hotspot, which unintentionally forms a collage in and of itself.
 Think of a wall or a door that is covered with tags, pieces, stickers, paste ups, stencils, tiles and the like.
 It’s the messy result of a complete lack of coordination and concord among the contributors.
 Such a collage gradually comes about thanks to the contribution of an unknown but increasing number of artists.
 It’s subject to continuous change, hence it concerns work in progress which will never be finished.
 This is well illustrated by the visualisation of the transformation of a single wall in Paris over a time span of five years.
-Although there are many people who will think this is nothing but steet pollution, a hotspot can have a dynamic appearance and be full of energy and surprises.
-To me, the wall in London with the bollard in front is a prime example of this.
-The same goes for the London ballerina who is rendered evocatively with a spray can.
+Although there are many people who will think this is nothing but pollution on the streets, a hotspot can have a dynamic appearance and be full of surprises.
+To me, these two walls in London are a prime example of this.
+I love the way the ballerina is rendered evocatively with a spray can.

-Before lighting today’s fireworks, let’s first take a few looks in the rearview mirror.
+Before lighting the rest of today’s fireworks, let’s first take a look in the rearview mirror.